tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 http://apiserver.com/homes?limit=5&format=json
 ```

 The endpoint shows the whole path to the resource.
-However, in documentation, you usually separate out this URL into more specific parts:
+However, in documentation, you usually separate this URL into more specific parts:

 * The **base path** (or base URL or host) refers to the common path for the API.
 In the example above, the base path is `http://apiserver.com`.
 * The **endpoint** refers to the end path of the endpoint.
 In the example above, `/homes`.